KCCG/shell-genomics/_episodes/02-the-filesystem.md

 The first uses the absolute path, giving the full address from the home directory.
 The second uses a relative path, giving only the address from the working directory.
 A full path always starts with a `/`.
 A relative path does not.

+Take a moment to let that sink in.
+Two of the most common problems with specifying file paths are 1) forgetting to start an absolute path with `/` and 2) starting a path with `/` when you actually wanted to specify a relative path.
+The best way to avoid these errors is to rely on tab completion every time you enter a path.
+It's quicker, you'll avoid typos AND you will avoid confusion between absolute and relative paths (because tab completion won't work if you use `/` incorrectly, reminding you to double-check).

 A relative path is like getting directions from someone on the street.
 They tell you to "go right at the stop sign, and then turn left on Main Street".
 That works great if